 POS system and CRM integration

-CRM software collects, stores, and analyzes customer data to improve customer experience and support your marketing decisions.
-Since POS systems capture customers’ information during payment transactions, connecting it with your CRM will help manage your customer database, track customer buying history, build loyalty programs, and receive valuable insights about your target audience.
+CRM software collects, stores, and analyzes customer data to improve guest experience and support your marketing decisions.
+Since a POS system captures information during payment transactions, connecting it with your CRM will help manage your customer database, track buying history, build loyalty programs, and receive valuable insights about your target audience.
 POS systems send sales details to the CRM and retrieve membership discounts or special offers from the CRM database to adjust the bill.

 When Mr. Smith checks out at the end of his stay, a 5 percent discount is automatically applied to his final bill containing all the POS charges since he is a loyalty program member.
 In a couple of days, he will receive a personalized email that will ask if he enjoyed his stay and inform about the new spa program he will definitely want to try during his next visit.